euwbah/musescore-xen-tuner/README.md

 Extract files to plugins folder and activate all the following plugins (see [this guide](https://musescore.org/en/handbook/3/plugins) if you don't know how):

 - _clear tuning cache_
-- _down_ & _down aux1_ & _down aux2_ etc...
-- _up_ & _up aux1_ & _up aux2_ etc...
-- _enharmonic_
+- _xen tuner_
-- _tune_
+- _export midi csv_

-Remove the following default keyboard shortcuts in [MuseScore's shortcut preferences](https://musescore.org/en/handbook/3/preferences#shortcuts):
+This plugin is designed to replace MuseScore's default shortcuts.
+You will need to **remove/remap the following default keyboard shortcuts** in [MuseScore's shortcut preferences](https://musescore.org/en/handbook/3/preferences#shortcuts):

 - Pitch up/down or move text/articulation up/down  (`Up/Down` arrow keys)
 - Change enharmonic spelling (current mode) (`Ctrl+J`) (optional)

-You can also clear these default shortcuts as you may find better uses for these later on:
+- Diatonic up/down (`Shift+Alt+Up/Down`)
 - Go to higher/lower pitched note in chord (`Alt+Up/Down`)
 - Go to top/bottom note in chord (`Ctrl+Alt+Up/Down`)

-**:warning: IMPORTANT:** Assign the following shortcuts using the "Define Shortcut" button in the [Plugin Manager](https://musescore.org/en/handbook/3/plugins#enable-disable-plugins).
-Having these shortcuts makes up 99.9% of the benefits of this plugin:

-- `up.qml` & `down.qml` &rarr; `Up/Down` arrow keys
-- `enharmonic.qml`&rarr; `Ctrl+J` or `Alt+J`.
-  - :warning: If you use `J` as a plugin shortcut, you won't be able to type 'J' when editing text.
-This is a known issue with MuseScore plugin shortcuts.
-- `tune` &rarr; `Alt+R`
-- `up/down aux1.qml` &rarr; `Alt+Up/Down`.
-(Optional, if using aux1)
-- `up/down aux2.qml` &rarr; `Ctrl+Alt+Up/Down`.
-(Optional, if using aux2)

-Also, if you're going to use the fingering accidentals/tuning feature a lot, it's recommended to change `Ctrl+F` from "Find / Go to" to "Add fingering".
+Also, if you're going to use the [fingering accidentals/tuning feature](#how-to-fingering-annotations) a lot, it's recommended to change the default `Ctrl+F` from "Find / Go to" to "Add fingering".

+Once you have activated the plugins & replaced the shortcuts, you can start the plugin in **Plugins > Xen Tuner > Start Xen Tuner**.

+> :warning: You only need to run this once!
+Starting the plugin will open a small docked panel on the bottom left.
+If you close this panel, you will need to restart Xen Tuner.
+>
+> The first time you start Xen Tuner after opening MuseScore, MuseScore will freeze for about 5 seconds while it loads.
+This is normal.

 Once you have set all those up, you will need to specify configurations used in your score, such as the [tuning system](#how-to-tuning-configuration), [key signatures](#how-to-key-signatures) (if any), or whether to always use explicit accidentals.

-You can configure these by adding a System Text or Staff Text element containing configuration text.
+You can configure these by adding a System Text or Staff Text element containing the configuration text itself.
+You can also enter the name/path of a `.txt` file in the `tunings/` folder to refer to a configuration from a `.txt` file.
 These texts don't have to be visible (you can press `V` to toggle visibility).

 A System Text configuration will affect all staves, whereas a Staff Text configuration will only affect the staff it is on.